 For some Christians, speaking in tongues is an important part of their spiritual life, infusing their practices of prayer and worship.
 Some denominations encourage the practice.
 Others discourage it.
 Still others emphasize that each person has the freedom to decide if they will pursue and practice speaking in tongues.

-All denominations that embrace Pentecostal theology speak in tongues, including the Assemblies of God, the Church of Christ, Foursquare churches, Apostolic churches, and Vineyard churches.
+All denominations that embrace Pentecostal theology speak in tongues, including the Assemblies of God, the Church of God, Foursquare churches, Apostolic churches, and Vineyard churches.
 Individuals who speak in tongues can be found in many other denominations like Baptist, Methodist, and Nazarene.

 So what does it even mean when someone speaks in tongues — is it an actual language or an unknown one?
 Keep reading to learn more.
 Also, scroll down to see a list of over 25 denominations that speak in tongues.

 Pentecostal churches speak in tongues.
 Pentecostalism is a movement within Protestant Christianity that started in the early 20th century, though aspects of it are found earlier than that.

 - Baptism in the Holy Spirit occurs after conversion.
 In Pentecostal theology, baptism in the Holy Spirit involves a subsequent act of God on a Christian that follows conversion.
 In non-Pentecostal traditions, baptism in the Holy Spirit occurs at the time of conversion.

 - Speaking in tongues is the sign of baptism in the Holy Spirit.
 Speaking in tongues is the evidence of post-conversion Spirit-baptism, according to Pentecostal theology.
 If a person hasn’t spoken in tongues, they have not been baptized in the Holy Spirit.
 Non-Pentecostal traditions teach that baptism in the Holy Spirit has other evidence.